 Smaller (meso- and micro-size) debris is hazardous to marine life and in some instances may be more abundant than larger debris.
-However, the 2.5 cm size cutoff (about the size of a bottle cap) is used as a standard metric because it is the smallest size that can reliably and consistently be detected with the human eye.
+However, the 2.5 centimeters size cutoff (about the size of a bottle cap) is used as a standard metric because it is the smallest size that can reliably and consistently be detected with the human eye.
 Having this size standard increases the reliability of the data being collected, providing a more accurate picture and more robust results.
 Feel free to record comments or counts of small debris in the “notes” section of the datasheet.
-Other methods exist for evaluating smaller debris (e.g., sieve samples).
-For more information, see section 2.8 of Marine Debris Monitoring and Assessment: Recommendations for Monitoring Debris Trends in the Marine Environment.

-A fragment is a piece of a larger item that can no longer be identified, or that represents less than 50% the size of the original item.
+A fragment is a piece of a larger item that can no longer be identified.
 An “other” item would be something that is identifiable but not listed on the datasheet, for example a metal car part.
 It’s helpful to comment in the notes section of the datasheet on what types of “other” items are found at your survey site.

 No. Natural woody debris does not fall under the official definition of marine debris.
 Only processed or treated lumber should be recorded.
 Wood that has been cut into beams or planks and/or treated should be recorded as lumber/building material.
 Burnt firewood is not considered marine debris unless it is clearly processed lumber.

 Items should be recorded according to the primary material type on the surface of the item.